arushsharma24/quick-pdf/README.md

  - [x] Plain Android App
  - [x] App that shows a pdf
  - [X] Making a release (involved a lot more tasks than I thought it would take.)
+ - [X] A hardcoded app that works atleast as a quickPDF for a pre-given PDF (to me) with sort of appropriate zooming levels.
  - [ ] App where we can change the pdf
  - [ ] App with configuration options for the pdf